 Southworth Library in the Upper School

 The mission of the Upper School Library is to provide a wide range of resources and service to the school community.
 Resources are selected to represent diverse viewpoints, authors, reading preferences, and interest levels.
-The library is used extensively by students who make good use of the comfortable environment to engage in research, to complete assignments, and to pursue personal interests.
-The extensive fiction collection housed in the Bakker Room promotes reading as a lifelong activity.
+Students make extensive use of the comfortable environment to do research, complete assignments, and pursue personal interests.
+The carefully-curated fiction collection housed in the Bakker Reading Room promotes reading as a lifelong activity.

 Members of the library staff work closely with students to teach information literacy and to encourage the development of independent research skills.
 To make this meaningful, the librarians make a special effort to collaborate with faculty and to integrate their instruction with class assignments.
-All freshmen and new students meet individually with a librarian who explains the library resources and demonstrates how to use them.
+All freshmen and new students meet individually with a librarian who explains the library resources and demonstrates how to get the most out of them.

-Library resources are customized to support the Upper School curriculum and include...
+Library resources are customized to support the Upper School curriculum and they include...

 TigerGuides with links to Reference Databases (both available throught the Student and Faculty Portals), the Southworth Library Catalog, and course-specific pages designed to facilitate student research for projects in History, English, Foreign Language, and Science.